HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

 • 1x 3D Printed Motor Stand
 • 1x Screw Set

-** Depending on when you ordered your kit, these two components will already be attached
+** Depending on when you ordered your kit, these two components will already be attached together

 Haply Board
 =================================